-The time value of options and guarantees (TVOG) arises from the variability of economic outcomes in the future and is, where appropriate, calculated as the difference between an average outcome across a range of economic scenarios, calibrated around a central scenario, and the outcome from the central economic scenario, as described in note 6.1(d).
-At 30 June 2024, the TVOG is \$(287)\$ million, with the substantial majority arising in Hong Kong.
+The time value of options and guarantees (TVOG) arises from the variability of economic outcomes in the future and is, where appropriate, calculated as the difference between an average outcome across a range of economic scenarios, calibrated around a central scenario, and the outcome from the central economic scenario, as described in note 7.1(d).
+At 31 December 2024, the TVOG is \$(353) million with the substantial majority arising in Hong Kong.

-(ii) Expected return on existing business
+(b) Expected return on existing business

-The expected return on existing business comprises the expected unwind of discounting effects on the opening value of in-force business and required capital (after allowing for updates to economic and operating assumptions) and the expected return on existing free surplus, as described in note 6.2(c).
-The movement in this amount compared to the prior period from insurance business operations is analysed as follows:
+The expected return on existing business comprises the expected unwind of discounting effects on the opening value of in-force business and required capital (after allowing for updates to economic and operating assumptions) and the expected return on existing free surplus, as described in note 7.2(c).
+The movement in this amount compared to the prior year from insurance business operations is analysed as follows:

-\$m Half year 2023 expected return on existing business 1,117 Foreign exchange movement (26) Effect of changes in interest rates and other economic assumptions 31 Growth in opening value of in-force business and other items 85 Half year 2024 expected return on existing business 1,207
+\$m 2023 expected return on existing business 2,122 Foreign exchange movement (23) Effect of changes in interest rates and other economic assumptions 42 Growth in opening value of in-force business and other items 224 2024 expected return on existing business 2,365

-(iii) Changes in operating assumptions, experience variances and other items
+(c) Changes in operating assumptions, experience variances and other items

-Overall the total impact of operating assumption changes, experience variances and other items in half year 2024 was \$(189) million (half year 2023: \$(273) million; full year 2023: \$(343) million), comprising changes in operating assumptions of \$22 million (half year 2023: \$49 million); full year 2023: \$85 million) and experience variances and other items of \$(211) million (half year 2023: \$(322) million; full year 2023: \$(428) million).
+Overall, the total impact of operating assumption changes, experience variances and other items in 2024 was \$(270) million (2023: \$(343) million), comprising changes in operating assumptions of \$82 million in 2024 (2023: \$85 million) and experience variances and other items of \$(352) million (2023: \$(428) million).

-(iv) Non-operating results
+(d) Non-operating results